-- (6) Land ceases to be an existing holding for the purposes of subclause (3) (e) if an application for development consent referred to in that subclause is not made in relation to that land within 12 months after the commencement of this Plan. - (7) In this clause-existing holding means land that- - (a) was a holding on 7 September 1979, and - development consent referred to in subclause development consent referred to in subclause (3) is lodged, whether or not there has been a change in the ownership of the holding since 7 September 1979, and includes any other land adjoining that land acquired by the owner since 7 September 1979. holding means all adjoining land, even if separated by a road or railway, held by the same person or persons.
+- (6) Land ceases to be an existing holding for the purposes of subclause (3) (e) if an application for development consent referred to in that subclause is not made in relation to that land within 12 months after the commencement of this Plan. - (7) In this clause- existing holding means land that- - (a) was a holding on 7 September 1979, and - (b) is a holding at the time the application for development consent referred to in subclause (3) is lodged, whether or not there has been a change in the ownership of the holding since 7 September 1979, and includes any other land adjoining that land acquired by the owner since 7 September 1979. holding means all adjoining land, even if separated by a road or railway, held by the same person or persons.